pipelon/OneCarbonDesign/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.4.2 = Released on 02 November 2020
+= 2.4.3 = Released on 09 December 2020

-* New: Support for WordPress 5.6
-* New: Support for WooCommerce 4.7
+* New: Support for WooCommerce 4.8
 * Update: Plugin framework